iterative/dvc.org/content/docs/user-guide/index/core-features.md

 # Core Features

-Albeit being developed as an uncovential apprach to what is already present.
-It is simple to understand DVC by recognising certain features it offers, based of the core concepts discussed previously:
+Albeit being developed as an uncovential approach to what is already present, it is simple to understand DVC by recognising certain features it offers, based of the core concepts discussed previously:

-- Git repositories lie at the heart of DVC, and hence share a similar command line interface nad workflow.
+- Git repositories lie at the heart of DVC, and hence share a similar command line interface and workflow.

 - It creates lightweight pipelines, which is used to make your data science projects reproducible.